ducroq/evml-evd3/README.md

 # EVML-EVD3

-This repository contains the materials for the EVD3 course of the minor Embedded Vision and Machine Learning.
+This repository has the materials for the EVD3 course.
+The course is part of the minor Embedded Vision and Machine Learning.
-The course is concerned with machine learning and deep learning as applied in computer vision.
+The course teaches machine learning and deep learning for computer vision.
+It focuses on:

-We focus on application, training, finetuning and performance analysis.
+- How to apply these methods
+- How to train models
+- How to fine-tune models
+- How to analyze performance

-We take a hands-on approach here, and you will start working on a machine learning project right from the start of the semester.
+The course uses a hands-on approach.
+You start a machine learning project at the beginning of the semester.
-Please refer to the [schedule](https://gitlab.com/jeroen_veen/evml-evd3/-/tree/main/schedule) to see the topics discussed, as well as the planning of the semester.
+To see the course topics and planning, refer to the [schedule](https://gitlab.com/jeroen_veen/evml-evd3/-/tree/main/schedule).
-You are invited to contribute to our collection of applications: https://padlet.com/jeroen_veen/zul8z8tbvhqpvb8t
+You can add to our collection of applications.
+To do this, go to: https://padlet.com/jeroen_veen/zul8z8tbvhqpvb8t"

 ## Materials